PetToyCo/mainTitle_price/README.md

 npm install

 ### Running Tests
-This service uses Jest for unit testing of the mongoose database schema.
+This service uses Jest for unit testing of the mongoose database schema and server endpoints.
 From within the root directory: npm run test